-Our property title may be uncertain and could be challenged.
+Our property title and rights may be uncertain and could be challenged.

 Although we have obtained title opinions with respect to certain of our properties, there is no guarantee that title to any of our properties will not be challenged or impugned.
 Third parties may have valid claims underlying portions of our interests.
-Our mineral properties in the United States consist of leases to private mineral rights, leases covering state lands, unpatented mining claims and patented mining claims.
-Many of our mining properties in the United States are unpatented mining claims to which we have only possessory title.
+Our mineral properties in the U.S. consist of leases covering state lands, unpatented mining claims and patented mining claims.
+Many of our mining properties in the U.S. are unpatented mining claims to which we have only possessory title.
 Because title to unpatented mining claims is subject to inherent uncertainties, it is difficult to determine conclusively ownership of such claims.
 These uncertainties relate to such things as sufficiency of mineral discovery, proper posting and marking of boundaries and possible conflicts with other claims not determinable from descriptions of record.
 The present status of our unpatented mining claims located on public lands allows us the exclusive right to mine and remove valuable minerals.
 We are allowed to use the surface of the public lands solely for purposes related to mining and processing the mineral-bearing ores.
-However, legal ownership of the land remains with the United States.
-We remain at risk that the mining claims may be forfeited either to the United States or to rival private claimants due to failure to comply with statutory requirements.
-We have taken or will take appropriate curative measures to ensure proper title to our properties where necessary and where possible.
+However, legal ownership of the land remains with the U.S. We remain at risk that the mining claims may be forfeited either to the U.S. or to rival private claimants due to failure to comply with statutory requirements.
+Certain of the changes which have been proposed in recent years to amend or replace the General Mining Law of 1872, as amended, could also have an impact on the rights we currently have in our patented and unpatented mining claims.
+Similarly, we believe that we have necessary rights to surface use and access in areas for which we have mineral rights other than pursuant to a federal unpatented mining claim.
+Those rights may also be challenged, resulting in delay or additional cost to assert and confirm our rights.
+We have taken or will take appropriate curative measures to ensure proper title to our mineral properties and rights in surface use or access, where necessary and where possible.